Classical theism: Omnibenevolence

 Omnibenevolence, or perfect goodness, is another essential attribute of God in classical theism.
 This attribute means that God is morally perfect, embodying the highest good and being the ultimate source of all goodness.
 Classical theism asserts that all of God's actions are directed toward the good and that his will is always aligned with what is morally right.
 God's omnibenevolence also implies that he cares for the universe that he created in a perfectly just and loving manner, providing a foundation for the moral order.

 Omnipotence

 Omnipotence refers to God's attribute of being all-powerful.
-In classical theism, this means that God can do anything that is logically possible.
-Omnipotence is not understood as the power to do the logically impossible, such as creating a square circle, but rather the capacity to bring about any state of affairs that is logically coherent.
+In classical theism, this means that God can do anything that is both logically and metaphysically possible.
+Omnipotence is not understood as the power to do both the logically or metaphysically impossible, such as creating a square circle or making water not be H₂O, but rather the capacity to bring about any state of affairs that is both logically and metaphysically coherent.
 This attribute underscores God's supreme authority and ability to govern all of creation, acting according to his will without any limitations external to his nature.